-Profound interest in mechanisms between functions of living beings and the resulting phenotypes and behaviour evoke with the work in the VHF laboratory within my bachelor degree.
-Besides the basis modules, I started with one project module and ended up working there with a partner for around two years in cooperation with Prof. Dr. Joseph I. Hoffman.
+My profound interest in mechanisms between functions of living beings and the resulting phenotypes and behaviour awoke when I worked in the VHF laboratory within my bachelor degree.
+Besides the basis modules, I started with one project module and ended up working at the lab for around two years in cooperation with Prof. Dr. Joseph I. Hoffman.
 The results of this work were the basis of my bachelor thesis.

 Previous Research and Other Interests